-Azusa Pacific’s on-campus residential setting offers students exceptional variety and quality-of-life experience, and the on-campus Residence Life program has several distinctive features:
+APU’s residential setting offers students exceptional variety and quality-of-life experiences, and the on-campus Residence Life program has several distinctive features:

-- It exists as a community that engenders a spirit of redemption and grace to promote restoration and life change though Christ’s involvement in students’ day-to-day lives.
+- Living area communities engender a spirit of grace and redemption to promote restoration and life change through Christ’s involvement in students’ day-to-day lives.

-- It offers undergraduate students many types of living environments, including traditional residence halls and self-contained apartments.
-Many of the on-campus living communities are accessible to students with disabilities.
+- Undergraduate students are offered many different types of living environments, including traditional residence halls and self-contained apartments.
+Many of the campus housing communities are accessible to students with disabilities.

-- Each subcommunity is directed by a resident advisor (RA, who reports to the RD) who plays a key role as a referral agent in the event that a student needs counseling or medical care.
-RAs assist in orienting students to the living area and the campus, and plan a variety of programs that promote a sense of community and cooperation among residents.
+- Subcommunities are directed by a resident advisor (RA, who reports to the RD or AD/GRD) who plays a key role as a referral agent in the event that a student needs counseling or medical care.
+RAs also assist in orienting students to the living area and the campus and plan a variety of programs that promote a sense of community and cooperation among residents.

 The Office of Residence Life is located on the north side of Engstrom Hall.